Advanced Optometry, 113 Wickham Tce Brisbane City Qld 4000

 Myopia control is an extremely important aspect of eye care in that patients who are very short sighted not only are more reliant on their visual devices for correction, but also carry increased risks of retinal detachment, glaucoma and myopic retinal degeneration.
 All of these conditions are potentially blinding.

-We have extensive experience in fitting orthokeratology contact lenses and are one of the few practices in Australia approved to fit Coopervision MiSight TM contact lenses for children and adults.
+We have extensive experience in fitting orthokeratology contact lenses and are one of the first practices in Australia approved to fit Coopervision MiSight TM contact lenses for children and adults, and Naturalvue 1 Day.

 More information on orthokeratology is here